 Eureka Springs.
 A hotspot for LGBT life, bikers and Christian fundamentalists.
 A kind of weird mixture of different lifestyles in this small historic town.
 Add

 We move on to Tulsa.
 The 1st town on historic Route 66.
 The road we may follow the whole way up to somewhere in California.

 A stop in Bentonville.
 A place extremely important for American shoppers.
 It’s the location where the very 1st Walmart was established in the 50ties.

 You know these huge supermarkets you find in every suburb of any American town.
 These supermarkets so huge they even provide electric trolleys to their customers.
 So they can shop their everyday greasy burgers, frozen pizza, healthy mayo salads, sweets and all these snacks for the huge hunger in between their regular meals without taking a step along the shelves.
 How great, so many calories to munch for so little energy.

-Further North, thru rural areas toward the famous Route 66.
+Further north, thru rural areas towards the famous Route 66.